Alt-a-mash/Textdifferencechecker/README.md

   # Text Difference Checker UI

   This is a code bundle for Text Difference Checker UI.
-The original project is available at https://www.figma.com/design/zmelaV0JloY9Zna7FsdvPj/Text-Difference-Checker-UI.

   ## Running the code